petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-picklist-fields-to-the-object.md

 # Adding Picklist Fields to the Object

-Adding picklist fields to the Distributor Application object follows the same process as any other field type, though picklist field include some additional configuration options.
+Adding picklist fields to the Distributor Application object follows the same process as any other field type, though they have some additional configuration options.

 1. Open the *Global Menu* ( ![Global Menu](../../../images/icon-applications-menu.png) ), go to the *Control Panel* tab, and click *Objects*.